automl/DACBench/dacbench/container/Container Roadmap.md

 corresponding build targets / extras.

 To build the container file from the definition file run:
-`singularity build container_file.sif definition_file.def`
+`singularity build container_file definition_file.def`

 Note that you need either to run the build process using root or the `--fakeroot` flag:
-`sudo singularity build dacbench.sif dacbench/container/recipes/dacbench.def`
+`sudo singularity build dacbench dacbench/container/recipes/dacbench.def` or
-or
 `sudo singularity build --fakeroot dacbench.sif dacbench/container/recipes/dacbench.def`